Fontaine gives Northeastern women OT win in Frozen Four

-It was the 14th goal of the season for Fontaine, sending top-seeded Northeastern, in its first-ever Frozen Four, into the championship game against the Wisconsin-Ohio State winner.
+It was the 14th goal of the season for Fontaine, sending top-seeded Northeastern, in its first-ever Frozen Four, into Saturday’s championship game against second-seeded Wisconsin.
 The Huskies (22-1-1) ran their unbeaten streak to 22 games.

 Northeastern, trailing after two periods for just the second time this season, scored twice in the third period to force overtime.